 2021 ARRL Field Day is June 26-27.
 ARRL Field Day is always held on the 4th full weekend in June.
 Current information about Field Day 2021 can be found on the ARRL's website here.

+2021 ARRL Field Day is June 26-27.
 Field Day is always the fourth full weekend of June, beginning at 1100 PDT Saturday and running through 1359 PDT Sunday.
-Field Day 2018 is June 23-24.

 Field Day is a picnic, a campout, practice for emergencies, an informal contest and, most of all, FUN!
 It is a time where many aspects of Amateur Radio come together to highlight our many roles.
 While some will treat it as a contest, other groups use the opportunity to practice their emergency response capabilities.
 It is an excellent opportunity to demonstrate Amateur Radio to the organizations that Amateur Radio might serve in an emergency, as well as the general public.
 For many clubs, ARRL Field Day is one of the highlights of their annual calendar.